 Though Bill has more than 20 years’ experience as both an accomplished litigator and restructuring lawyer, first and foremost he is a problem solver.
 As Bill says: “Clients don’t care much – nor should they – about brilliant theories or strategies.
 Instead, they want solutions – practical solutions – and it’s our job to provide them.”
 Bill is hyper-focused on providing those solutions.

 His practice is dynamic.
-On the litigation side, Bill is a trial-tested litigator who understands that solving matters outside the courtroom is preferred.
+On the litigation side, Bill is a trial-tested litigator who understands that solving matters outside the courtroom is usually preferred.
 Though he works with clients to avoid the courtroom whenever possible, he is also prepared to litigate and take a case to trial when necessary.
-A big part of Bill’s practice is loss mitigation, meaning helping his clients avoid problems so litigation is avoided.
-On the restructuring side, Bill represents all parties–debtors, creditors, committees, individuals, trustees, and shareholders–in bankruptcy cases throughout the country and out-of-court workouts.
+On the restructuring side, Bill represents all parties – debtors, creditors, committees, individuals, trustees, and shareholders – in bankruptcy cases throughout the country and out-of-court workouts.
 His clients range from banks to hedge funds to corporations and also include individuals and family groups.
 Bill has also represented assignees, handled assignments for the benefit of creditors, and prosecuted and defended hundreds of “preference” cases in bankruptcy court.

 Graduating first in his class from the University of Illinois’ accounting program, Bill has a solid financial background.
 After graduating from Harvard Law School, Bill clerked for two judges – one state and one federal – to launch his career.
 Prior to joining Ginsberg Jacobs, Bill was a partner at large, national law firms, including DLA Piper, LLP.